 Nightlife in Thailand can only be described as a chaotic kaleidoscope of colour that is abuzz with such vitality and electrifying emotion like no other you've ever, ever experienced.
 It simply cannot be furthest from your thoughts when wondering what it could possibly be like this fascinating land of smiles.

 It would be safe to say that a tonne of foreigners come to Thailand just to participate in the nightlife scene, whether it's in the city of Bangkok, the fast-paced town of Pattaya or the resort island of Phuket.
-And it's without doubt nightlife in Chiang Mai can be just as exhilarating.
+And it's without a doubt that the nightlife in Chiang Mai can be just as exhilarating.

 In fact, it hardly matters where you go in Thailand with perhaps the exception of a few rural villages.
 Even so, in some remote locations, locals are likely to cook up a storm of activities as the sun goes down and you'll no doubt have a great time.